Skip to content

 6. Launch the Mac Terminal app from Finder > Go > Utilities.mac terminal

-7. When the Terminal is open, type the following command given below and press the Enter key.
-In order to avoid typo mistakes, you can simply copy and paste the command into the Terminal window.
-Just make sure to use the correct path of the ‘platform-tools‘ folder in the command line.
-You can easily copy the folder path on Mac using the tips in my guide.
+7. When the Terminal is open, type the following command and press Enter.
+To avoid typos, copy and paste the command into the Terminal window.
+Learn how to copy the folder path on Mac to ensure you use the correct path of the ‘platform-tools‘ folder in the command line.

 echo 'export PATH=$PATH:~/android-sdk-macosx/platform-tools/' >> ~/.bash_profile